pbek/qownnotesapi/docker/README.md

 ```

 Afterwards you should be able to open <http://localhost:8081> (admin/admin) to
-login to your Nextcloud instance.
+log in to your Nextcloud instance.

 ## Check nextcloud.log

-For debugging you can show the `nextcloud.log`:
+For debugging, you can show the `nextcloud.log`:

 ```bash
 make show-log
 ```

-There also is a [loggin web interface](http://localhost:8081/index.php/settings/admin/logging).
+There also is a [logging web interface](http://localhost:8081/index.php/settings/admin/logging).

 ## Tip